-- Dynamic data flow analysis requires real-time analysis of the flow of data through the processor to determine dependencies and to detect opportunities for out-of-order instruction execution.
-The out-of-order execution core can monitor many instructions and execute these instructions in the order that best optimizes the use of the processor's multiple execution units, while maintaining the data integrity. - Speculative execution refers to the processor's ability to execute instructions that lie beyond a conditional branch that has not yet been resolved, and ultimately to commit the results in the order of the original instruction stream.
+• Speculative execution refers to the processor's ability to execute instructions that lie beyond a conditional branch that has not yet been resolved, and ultimately to commit the results in the order of the original instruction stream.
 To make speculative execution possible, the P6 processor microarchitecture decouples the dispatch and execution of instructions from the commitment of results.
-The processor's out-of-order execution core uses data-flow analysis to execute all available instructions in the instruction pool and store the results in temporary registers.
+The processor's out-of-order execution pool and store the results in temporary registers.
 The retirement unit then linearly searches the instruction pool for completed instructions that no longer have data dependencies with other instructions or unresolved branch predictions.
-When completed instructions are found, the retirement unit commits the results of these instructions to memory and/or the IA-32 registers (the processor's eight general-purpose registers and eight x87 FPU data registers) in the order they were originally issued and retires the instructions from the instruction pool.
+When completed instructions are found, the retirement unit commits the results of these instructions to memory and/or the IA-32 registers (the processor's eight general-purpose registers and eight x87 FPU data registers) in the order they were originally issued and retires the instructions from the instructions from the processor's eight general-purpose registers and eight x87 FPU data registers) in the order they were originally issued and retires the instructions from the instructions from the pool.

-2.2.2 Intel NetBurst® Microarchitecture
+2.2.2 Intel NetBurst[®] Microarchitecture